7account13/invoiceo/README.md

 Sales orders can be partially invoiced, with remaining quantities tracked automatically.
 Payments update invoice balances and customer receivables in real time.
 A basic dashboard shows monthly sales, orders, payments, and receivables.
-Invoices can be exported as PDFs using ReportLab.
+Invoices can be exported as PDFs using Weasyprint.
 The project is designed to be simple, readable, and easy to extend.

 🚀 How to Run